MatviyO/blog-mern-react19-node/README.md

 - **React 19**: Utilize the latest features and optimizations in React 19 for building a responsive and interactive UI.
 - **Vite**: Experience fast development with Vite, a next-generation frontend tooling.
 - **RTK Query & Axios**: Manage server state efficiently with RTK Query and handle HTTP requests with Axios.
+- **Rich Text Editor**: Provide a powerful editor for creating and editing blog posts with rich formatting options.
+- **TypeScript**: Write safer and more predictable code with TypeScript on both the frontend and backend.

 - **Node.js & Express**: Create a robust backend API with Node.js and Express, ensuring scalability and performance.
 - **MongoDB**: Store data in a flexible, document-based NoSQL database with MongoDB.
-- **TypeScript**: Write safer and more predictable code with TypeScript on both the frontend and backend.
 - **bcrypt**: Securely hash passwords for user authentication with bcrypt.
-- **Rich Text Editor**: Provide a powerful editor for creating and editing blog posts with rich formatting options.
+- **Express-validator**: Validations for controllers.

 ## Technologies Used